tyronyiu/Uni/GLO375/Assignment1.md

 public sector [@11].
 Unemployment has been decreasing, while employment rate of the total labour force has been steady [@IMF].

-> "The Michel government collapsed last December, after four years in power"
+> The Michel government collapsed last December, after four years in power
 > [@IMF2019ArticleIV]

 Not only did he quit because of a UN mitigation pact, but also because of severe